MizukiZ/exchangerate_host/README.md

 # ExchangerateHost

-ExchangerateHost is a very simple gem to integrate your ruby application with [exchangerate.host](https://exchangerate.host).
+ExchangerateHost is a very simple gem to integrate your ruby application with [exchangerate.host](https://exchangerate.host) 🚀
+[exchangerate.host](https://exchangerate.host) is a great service that provide us completely free curreny exhange rates APIs (you don't even need to make an account & api key!!
+Really easy to get started 🙂 ).

+Let's [support](https://exchangerate.host/#/donate) their mission if you're happy with the service and willing to donate 👼

 ## Installation
 Install with the following command: